goblinfactory/konsole/README.md

              // then this test fails even though the desired output is written to the console.
         }

+        // using a Test Double like Konsole.TestConsole the test above becomes

         [Test]
         public void testing_Invoice_class_using_TestConsole()
             {